A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

 But What is Actually Happening in the Sky?
 The Astronomical Perspective

-I found a YouTube video created by Be Smart (2012) helpful during my brief research session.
-Here, it is argued that from an astronomical standpoint the equinoxes are not truly the point when day and night are of equal length.
-However, it seems they should be equal because centre point of the Sun is exactly perpendicular to the Earth, splitting the night and day into equal portions.
-However, Be Smart (2012) showcases three reasons of why are not.
+Be Smart’s (2012) YouTube channel was a helpful starting point.
+Here, it is argued that from an astronomical standpoint, the equinoxes are not truly the point when the day and night are of equal length.
+It seems they should be equal because the centre point of the Sun is exactly perpendicular to the Earth, splitting the night and day into equal portions.
+However, Be Smart (2012) showcases three reasons why this is not the case.

-First, the allocated time for the daytime is always longer time than the nighttime based on how humans categorise each.
-As a collective, sunrise is the moment where the first ray of light peaks out from the horizon, whereas, sunset ends the moment all the the rays have disappeared.
-Be Smart (2012) argues that such issue could be solved if we viewed the Sun as a point in the sky (similar to the stars), rather than as a disk.
+First, the allocated time for daytime is always longer than the nighttime based on how humans categorise each.
+As a collective, sunrise is the moment where the first ray of light peaks out from the horizon, whereas, sunset ends the moment all the rays have disappeared.
+Be Smart (2012) argues that such an issue could be solved if we viewed the Sun as a point in the sky (similar to the stars), rather than as a disk.
 Yet, this is not reality.

 Second, our atmosphere acts as a lens to the Sun, meaning for a brief moment, the Sun remains visible to our eyes despite the rays dipping below the horizon.
-This ultimately influences why day and night cannot be considered equal during the days of the equinoxes.
+This ultimately influences why the day and night cannot be considered equal during the days of the equinoxes.

 The Historical Significance